bmatcuk/dotfiles/README.md

 have not included the true color cows, and I removed ghostbusters.cow and vader.cow because my install of cowsay already included them.

+### Delta
+I'm using [delta] as my git pager.
+In order to use the [nord] theme, you need to compile by hand.
+Clone my [delta] repo and run `cargo build --release`.
+Then copy the executable (in `target/release/delta`) to your path.
+Hopefully a future version will include the [nord] theme already (bat is working on it!).

 ## Local Modifications
 Sometimes you want to make changes to configs on a per-machine basis.
 For example, you might need some work-specific environment variables.
 Some configs